aspose-html-cloud/aspose-html-cloud-docs/content/html/_index.md

 {{% /alert %}}

 The REST API supports a set of converting between formats.
-You can take a source document from the cloud storage or a local file system.
+You can take a source document from cloud storage or a local file system.
 The following conversions are available:

  - Convert {{%HTML%}} to different formats including {{%PDF%}}, {{%XPS%}}, {{%DOC%}}, {{%DOCX%}}, {{%JPEG%}}, {{%PNG%}}, {{%TIFF%}}, {{%BMP%}}, {{%GIF%}}, {{%Markdown%}}, and {{%MHTML%}}.
  - Convert {{%XHTML%}} to different formats including {{%PDF%}}, {{%XPS%}}, {{%DOC%}}, {{%DOCX%}}, {{%JPEG%}}, {{%PNG%}}, {{%TIFF%}}, {{%BMP%}}, {{%GIF%}}, {{%Markdown%}}, and {{%MHTML%}}.